To browse the full list of courses available by academic department, visit Courses of Instruction.

 POL 254 Globalization

 Any of the approved seminars (list updated each year based on curriculum offerings) or an Honors project.
-The Capstone Course must be taken after completion of the methods core course.
+The Capstone Course must be taken after completion of the methods core course and should reflect the student’s thematic and/or regional concentration, when possible.

 The demonstration of competency in a foreign language equivalent to four semesters of language study.